 The charity has a five-year mental health strategy that came into effect from early 2018 and is overseen by a Trustee, Dr G Kunigiri who is a Consultant Psychiatrist in Leicester.

-We have initiated a number of mental health and well-being projects at The Bridge Homelessness to Hope such as quarterly health clinics, exercise group, art therapy group, comedy group and the meditation group, in addition to health promotion events including alcohol and drug use.
+We have initiated a number of mental health and well-being projects at The Bridge Homelessness to Hope such as quarterly health clinics, exercise groups, art therapy group, comedy group and the meditation group, in addition to health promotion events, including alcohol and drug addiction help groups.

 We are planning to assign each guest a Journey Volunteer who would actively support the guest in personal recovery and help them to re-engage with existing public and other sector organisations that are pertinent to them.

-The Bridge Homelessness to Hope has its own strategy and its vision, mission and values are:
+The Bridge Homelessness to Hope has it’s own strategy and vision, mission and values, which are:

 Vision – that everyone in Leicester has a place to call home and hope for the future.